andreiw/RaspberryPiPkg/readme.md

 - Microsoft Natural Ergonomic Keyboard 4000
 - An Apple keyboard (chicklet, USB2 hub)

-The boot order is hardcoded to first be the USB ports and then the uSD card.
-If there are no bootable media, you should be looking at the UEFI Shell.
+The first time you boot, you will be looking at the UEFI Shell. 'exit' and modify the boot order.
+The boot order will persist across reboots.

 ESC enters setup.
 F1 always boots the UEFI Shell.

 ![FrontPage](readme1.png)